tomdeboer/imito/readme.md

-#Imito: *A no-nonsense presentation framework built for developers.*
+#imito: *A no-nonsense presentation framework built for developers.*

 ---

 ### Goals
-- Imito should load and respond very fast.
+- imito should load and respond very fast.
-- Imito should be able to run locally and in places without wifi.
+- imito should be able to run locally and in places without wifi.
-- Imito should be as lightweight as possible.
+- imito should be as lightweight as possible.
-- Imito should be as extensible as possible.
+- imito should be as extensible as possible.
-- Imito should not make decisions for the developer.
+- imito should not make decisions for the developer.
-- Imito should provide some basic styles and typography.
+- imito should provide some basic styles and typography.
-- Imito should not get in your way!
+- imito should not get in your way!
-- Imito should leave the rest up to you =)
+- imito should leave the rest up to you =)

 ### Usage
-Here is how to use Imito.
+Here is how to use imito.
 The rest is up to you.

 **Basic slide layout:**